beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 that data!
 So changes that a function makes to an array will be visible back out in the caller.

-Here's an example where we pass a pointer to an array into a function, the function manipulates the values in that array, and those changes are visible out in the caller.
+Here's an example where we pass a pointer to an array to a function, the function manipulates the values in that array, and those changes are visible out in the caller.